 NYMA knows that Character and Leadership go hand in hand.
-Therefore, we created our Character Development Program a unique curriculum designed to create leaders of character in support of NYMA’s mission statement: “To develop all cadets in mind, body, and character to prepare them for further education and to be effective leaders and responsible citizens of the world.”
-As a result of this unique curriculum, we carefully integrate character lessons and put these lessons to good use in the classroom, in the barracks, and on the parade and playing fields, to ensure that the fundamentals of our program span each pillar and are embedded in the mind and life of each cadet.
-Character, especially, underpins the execution of our other three pillars: Academics and Athletics and Leadership.
-Without cadets of character, our overall mission cannot be effective; but we can proudly say our four pillared mission is successful because of the many cadets of character we develop daily.
+Therefore, we created our Character Development Program; a unique curriculum designed to create leaders of character in support of NYMA’s mission statement: “To develop all cadets in mind, body, and character to prepare them for further education and to be effective leaders and responsible citizens of the world.”
+As a result of this unique curriculum, we carefully integrate character lessons and put these lessons to good use in the classroom, in the barracks, and on the parade and playing fields.
+We do so to ensure that the fundamentals of our program span each pillar and are embedded in the mind and life of each cadet.
+Character especially underpins the execution of our other three pillars: Academics, Athletics, and Leadership.
+We can proudly say our four-pillared mission is successful because of the many cadets of character we develop daily.

 NYMA Cadet Honor Code